Harvey vs Spellbook: AI Legal Tools Compared (2026)

 Harvey is expanding its compliance capabilities, particularly around regulatory analysis and framework mapping.
 Its custom-trained models have meaningful depth in US regulatory frameworks, SEC requirements, and financial services compliance.

-Spellbook's compliance capabilities are limited to what it can surface about individual contract terms.
-It can flag clauses that may conflict with common regulatory requirements, but it does not offer the systematic regulatory analysis that Harvey provides.
+Spellbook's compliance capabilities center on what it can surface about individual contract terms.
+It can flag clauses that may conflict with common regulatory requirements; as of our August 2026 review, systematic regulatory analysis of the kind Harvey markets is not part of its published feature set.

 Word Integration